Thoughts every parent has when they take their toddler to a restaurant. A funny look at how ridiculous it is to eat out with your toddler.

 Even before the my husband and I were married, eating out was one of our favorite things to do together.
 And when we had kids, that didn’t change.

 Unfortunately, what has changed is the level of difficulty that comes with eating out with kids.
 More specifically, eating out with a toddler.
 Every time we go, we think “why did we do this!?” and then for some insane reason, we do it again the next week.

 I specifically remember the first time our son was super bad at a restaurant.
 It was at Chili’s and we were out with some friends.
-He would not sit in the high chair, he was super loud, and when we finally gave in and let him get out, the Mister and I had to take turns eating and chasing him around the front of the restaurant.
+He would not sit in the high chair, he was super loud, and when we finally gave in and let him get out, my husband and I had to take turns eating and chasing him around the front of the restaurant.
 It was the worst.

 I am optimistic that every other parent who has ever had or has a toddler can relate.
 It’s pretty much a joke taking a toddler out to a restaurant.
 Here are thoughts that every parent has when they take their toddler to a restaurant.